 View Related Products by Product Action

-Currently there are no citations for Methylmalonate.
 Do you know of a great paper that uses Methylmalonate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 This product guide reviews some of the main areas in cancer metabolism research and lists around 150 products that can be used to investigate metabolic pathways in cancer including:

 - Tricarboxylic Acid Cycle

 - 1C Metabolism and Nucleic Acid Synthesis